 [2] Celery salad tops a piece of grilled fish (photo © King Restaurant | New York City).

 [3] A Japanese take on raw celery sticks.
-Here’s the recipe from Bon Appetit (photo © Bon Appetit).
+Here’s the recipe from Bon Appetit (photo © Bon Appétit).

-March is National Celery Month.
+March is National Celery Month and April is National Fresh Celery Month.

 When you think of celery—most of us don’t spend much time on it—you likely think of “the usual”: